Four Oklahoma kids advance to finals of national mullet competition - NewsBreak

 Related

-OKLAHOMA CITY (KOKH) - The Oklahoma Turnpike Authority board has approved two agenda items aimed at aiding in the conversion to cashless tolling.
-The routine vote helps establish the PlatePay toll rates for drivers along the Cimarron Turnpike as well as PlatePay and PIKEPASS rates for drivers on the new Gilcrease Expressway Turnpike, which is expected to open in September.
+TULSA, Okla.
+(KTUL) — The Oklahoma Turnpike Authority met August 23 and approved two agenda items.
+The items are aimed at aiding in the conversion to PlatePay, or cashless tolling.
+The routine vote helps establish the PlatePay toll rates for drivers along the Cimarron Turnpike as well as PlatePay...

 NPS teacher resigns from district after sharing QR code for library access with classroom